oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Errors {#errors}

-When validation errors specifically related to the use of client attestations are encountered the following additional error codes are defined for use in either Authorization Server authenticated endpoint error responses (as defined in Section 5.2 of {{RFC6749}}) or Resource Server error responses (as defined in Section 3 of {{RFC6750}}).
+When validation errors specifically related to the use of client attestations are encountered the following additional error codes are defined for use in either Authorization Server authenticated endpoint error responses (as defined in {{Section 5.2 of RFC6749}}) or Resource Server error responses (as defined in {{Section 3 of RFC6750}}).

 - `use_attestation_challenge` MUST be used when the Client Attestation PoP JWT is not using an expected server-provided challenge.
 When used this error code MUST be accompanied by the `OAuth-Client-Attestation-Challenge` HTTP header field parameter (as described in [](#challenge-in-response)).
 - `use_fresh_attestation` MUST be used when the Client Attestation JWT is deemed to be not fresh enough to be acceptable by the server.